COVID-19: What To Do if You Are Sick

 - Stay in touch with your doctor.
 Call before you get medical care.
 Be sure to get care if you have trouble breathing, or have any other emergency warning signs, or if you think it is an emergency.

 - Avoid public areas and public transportation: Do not go to work, school, or public areas.
 Avoid using public transportation, ride-sharing, or taxis.

 Separate yourself from other people and animals in your home

-- Stay away from others: As much as possible, you should stay in a specific room and away from other people in your home.
+- As much as possible, stay in a specific room and away from other people and pets in your home.
 Also, you should use a separate bathroom, if available.
 If you need to be around other people or animals in or outside of the home, wear a cloth face covering.

 Call ahead before visiting your doctor